 The Vanguard Group, Inc., P.O.
-Box 2600, Valley Forge, PA 19482, which began operations in 1975, serves as advisor to the Fund through its Equity Index Group.
+Box 2600, Valley Forge, PA 19482, which began operations in 1975, serves as advisor to the Funds through its Equity Index Group.
 As of October 31, 2020, Vanguard served as advisor for approximately \$5.2 trillion in assets.
-Vanguard provides investment advisory services to the Fund pursuant to the Funds' Service Agreement and subject to the supervision and oversight of the trustees and officers of the Fund.
+Vanguard provides investment advisory services to the Funds pursuant to the Funds' Service Agreement and subject to the supervision and oversight of the trustees and officers of the Funds.

-For the fiscal year ended October 31, 2020, the advisory expenses represented an effective annual rate of less than 0.01% of the Fund's average net assets.
+For the fiscal year ended October 31, 2020, the advisory expenses represented an effective annual rate of 0.01% of each Fund's average net assets.

-Under the terms of an SEC exemption, the Fund's board of trustees may, without prior approval from shareholders, change the terms of an advisory agreement with a third-party investment advisor or hire a new third-party investment advisor-either as a replacement for an existing advisor or as an additional advisor.
-Any significant change in the Fund's advisory arrangements will be communicated to shareholders in writing.
-As the Fund's sponsor and overall manager, Vanguard may provide investment advisory services to the Fund at any time.
+Under the terms of an SEC exemption, the Funds' board of trustees may, without prior approval from shareholders, change the terms of an advisory agreement with a third-party investment advisor or hire a new third-party investment advisor-either as a replacement for an existing advisor or as an additional advisor.
+Any significant change in a Fund's advisory arrangements will be communicated to shareholders in writing.
+As the Funds' sponsor and overall manager, Vanguard may provide investment advisory services to a Fund at any time.
 Vanguard may also recommend to the board of trustees that an advisor be hired, terminated, or replaced or that the terms of an existing advisory agreement be revised.
-The Fund has filed an application seeking a similar SEC exemption with respect to investment advisors that are wholly owned subsidiaries of Vanguard.
-If the exemption is granted, the Fund may rely on the new SEC relief.
+The Funds have filed an application seeking a similar SEC exemption with respect to investment advisors that are wholly owned subsidiaries of Vanguard.
+If the exemption is granted, the Funds may rely on the new SEC relief.

-For a discussion of why the board of trustees approved the Fund's investment advisory arrangement, see the most recent semiannual report to shareholders covering the fiscal period ended April 30.
+For a discussion of why the board of trustees approved each Fund's investment advisory arrangement, see the most recent semiannual reports to shareholders covering the fiscal period ended April 30.

-The managers primarily responsible for the day-to-day management of the Fund are:
+The managers primarily responsible for the day-to-day management of the Funds are:

 Christine D. Franquin, Principal of Vanguard.
-She has managed investment portfolios since joining Vanguard in 2000 and has co-managed the Fund since 2017.
+She has managed investment portfolios since joining Vanguard in 2000 and has co-managed the European Stock Index Fund since 2016.
 Education: B.A., Universitaire Faculteiten Sint-Ignatius Antwerpen, Belgium; J.D., University of Liege, Belgium; M.S., Clark University.